WBL-567/Multimodal_mixed_strata_model/README.md

 The released files are provided for academic research and reproducibility purposes.

 ## 8. Citation

-If you use this repository, the provided code, or the dataset, please cite the corresponding manuscript and the Zenodo dataset:
+If you use this repository, the provided code, or the dataset, please cite the corresponding manuscript and the Zenodo dataset.

-**A deep multimodal fusion model for real-time identification of mixed strata in shield tunnelling**

 Processed spectrogram image dataset: